 Every time I have ever had sew-in hair extensions installed, I opted to get the regular cornrow pattern, what we call straight backs.

 I assumed that straight backs were the only way to get extensions properly.
 It wasn’t until I began paying attention to details such as the way I part my hair or the way I want the hair to fall on my face.

 Braiding patterns also matter if you’re going to leave your hair out, or if you’d like not to leave any hair out at all.
-Let’s get into these different braid styles.
+Let’s get into these different sew in braid styles.

 No matter the hair extension, or the occasion, there is a plethora of different braiding styles and patterns available to use to your advantage.